sufeqz/sufeqz/README.md

 ## 🚀 About Me

-- 🎓 Currently studying business while diving deep into the world of programming.
+- 🎓 Currently studying BBA at University of London ( Royal Holloway ) while diving deep into the world of programming.
 - 💻 Self-taught coder with a keen interest in full-stack development.
 - 🌱 Always learning something new, whether it's a new language, framework, or tool.